 A Typical Day

-DKK is a strong advocate of the “learn through play” philosophy.
+Die Kleine Kinderschule is a strong advocate of the “learn through play” philosophy.
 Research and studies have shown time and time again the critical importance that play-based learning has on a child’s social, cognitive, physical, and emotional development.
-We keep our program flexible to accommodate the changing needs of our growing and developing children.
-We also adjust our program to projects, special guests, topics, seasons and include celebrations like holidays, birthdays and special events of the year.
-This balance between structure and flexibility set in a frame of relationship supports physical, emotional, social, cognitive, and language skills and creates the space for developing personality and independence to manage daily life.
+Each of our classroom environments use projects, seasons, various discussion topics, and celebrations, like holidays, birthdays, and special events/guests, to make our programming educational and engaging.
+We aim to be flexible to accommodate the changing needs of our growing and developing children while also developing a structure set in a frame of relationship to support physical, emotional, social, cognitive, and language skills.
+Within this framework we create space for our students to develop their unique personality and independence to manage daily life.

 - Circle time with stories, songs, music, games and conversations (The class talks about the weather, discuss letters, numbers and dates, shapes and colors)